-- 1. The Trustee Notification documents are considered the supporting documents for the disbursement of funds to the developer or vendor. - 2.
-A check request form is completed by the Director of Finance Director and is submitted with the Trustee Notification documents to accounts payable for payment processing. - 3.
-Director of Finance Director is to monitor cash flow so that developer/vendor payment is not made prior to the receipt of construction bond proceeds.
+- 2. A check request form is completed by the Finance Director and is submitted with the Trustee Notification documents to accounts payable for payment processing. - 3.
+Finance Director is to monitor cash flow so that developer/vendor payment is not made prior to the receipt of construction bond proceeds.